 Unexcused Absence

-When a student is unexcused, the parent may recognize the absence as being valid or legitimate, however the school does not.
-The following, even with parental consent, are considered to be unexcused absences:
+When a student is unexcused, the parent may recognize the absence as being valid or legitimate; however, the school does not.

 • Working